ITfoxtec/FoxIDs/docs/saml-2.0.md

 Configuring AD FS as IdP in the following steps.

 ### 1) AD FS as a SAML 2.0 IdP on FoxIDs
 First the AD FS SAML 2.0 IdP is configured in a FoxIDs track as an SAML 2.0 up party through [FoxIDs Control](control.md).
-The IdP up party can either be configured by adding the SAML 2.0 details or using the AD FS metadata "https<i>:</i>//*adfs-domain*/federationmetadata/2007-06/federationmetadata.xml" *(currently not supported)*.
+The IdP up party can either be configured by adding the SAML 2.0 details or using the AD FS metadata "https<i>:</i>//*adfs-domain*/federationmetadata/2007-06/federationmetadata.xml" *(future support)*.

 **Recommended SAML 2.0 bindings**
 * Authn request and response binding: Post